Using distraction as a behaviour management tool

 Pointing out something interesting, starting a simple game, pulling funny faces – you’ve probably come up with many tricks like these to distract your child.

 Distraction usually works.
-It can also be a good way of keeping children away from dangerous objects and activities.
 So it’s a great option for managing your child’s behaviour in many situations.

 Here are distraction tips that usually work for children of all ages:

-- Give your child something else to do.
+- Give children something else to do.
 Introduce a new activity, toy or game, or even show children something new they can do with the toy they already have.

 - Change the scene.
-Position children so they can see different things, or move a child to a new spot.
+Put children where they can see different things, or move them to a new spot either inside or outside.

 - Think ahead.
 Have a few ideas for fun activities.
-It could be as simple as planning some outside play for your child when you can see that she’s getting bored with drawing inside.
+It could be as simple as planning some outside play when you can see that children are getting bored inside.

-- If you’re out and about, take some attractive and fun toys that you can pull out when you need them.
-If your child might be hungry, have some tasty and healthy snacks on hand too.
+- If you’re out and about, take some fun toys or books that you can pull out when you need them.

 Distraction can work for older children too.
 Here are some ideas: